Chaturthi33/Project1-Data-Driven-Prediction-with-Python-and-ML/README.md

-# Project1-Data-Driven-Prediction-with-Python-and-ML
+# Realistic Kraljic Dataset Project

-## Project Overview
+##   .Overview

-##### This project applies Machine Learning techniques to a realistic Kralijic dataset, which simulates supply chain data for applying the Kraljic Matrix framework.
-The goal is to classify items into four categories (e.g., Leverage, Strategic, Non-Critical, Bottleneck) amd evaluate the performance of the model .
+     The Realistic Kraljic Dataset is a synthetic dataset built to simulate real-world supply chain scenarios for analyzing and classifying items using the Kraljic Matrix Framework.
+The Kraljic Matrix helps           organizations categorize their purchased items based on supply risk and profit impact, leading to four main categories:

+  Non-Critical Items

+  Leverage Items

+  Bottleneck Items

+  Strategic Items